yangoliver/yangoliver.github.io/_posts/2015/2015-09-09-pitfalls-of-TSC-usage.md

 	See Intel 64 Architecture SDM Vol. 3A "17.12.1 Invariant TSC".

+	Linux defines serveral CPU feature bits per CPU differences,

+	* X86_FEATURE_TSC

+	The TSC is available in CPU.

-	* Constant TSC
+	* X86_FEATURE_CONSTANT_TSC

-    The TSC increments at a constant rate, even CPU frequency get changed.
-But the TSC could be stopped when CPU run into deep C-state.
-Constant TSC is supported before Nehalem, and not as good as invariant TSC.
+	When CPU has a constant TSC.

-    * Variant TSC
+	* X86_FEATURE_NONSTOP_TSC

-    The first generation of TSC, the TSC increments could be impacted by CPU frequency changes.
-	This is started from a very old processors (P4).
+	When CPU does not stop for C-state.

-	Linux kernel defined a cpu feature flag CONSTANT_TSC for Constant TSC, and CONSTANT_TSC plus NONSTOP_TSC combinations for Invariant TSC.
+	The CONSTANT_TSC and NONSTOP_TSC flag combinations are enabled for invariant TSC.
 	Please refer to [this kernel patch](https://github.com/torvalds/linux/commit/40fb17152c50a69dc304dd632131c2f41281ce44)
 	for implementation.